Minneapolis Theft Lawyer

 - Obtaining custody or the title of property or performance of services by defrauding the owner

-- Obtaining property under certain conditions when the intent is to temporarily deprive the owner of it
+- Obtaining property under certain conditions when the intent is to deprive the owner of it temporarily

 - Keeping lost property without making a reasonable attempt to return it to the owner